nan0s7/ngvccixgogh/README.md

 - git
 - Everything you need for GVCCI to work (python3 and modules)

+- Thinking about adding the xdtool package to easily get the current window if the terminal isn't shell-based like _urxvt_.

 You will also need to be using a supported Terminal emulator unless you plan on helping someone add support, of course!

 ## Setup